FrancescoPeracchia/UAV_External-Wrench-Estimation-in-Multi-rotor-UAVs/README.md

 We tested the external wrench estimation and contact detection, in the following cases:

-Markup : 1. in presence of wind action only
-         2. in presence of a continuous contact action but in absence of wind action

-in presence of a continuous contact action and of wind action

-in presence of wind action and not uniformly distributed load mass
+in presence of wind action only in presence of a continuous contact action but in absence of wind action in presence of a continuous contact action and of wind action in presence of wind action and not uniformly distributed load mass

- Markup : 1.
-A numbered list
-              1. A nested numbered list
-              2. Which is numbered
-          2. Which is numbered